PostHog/posthog.com/contents/handbook/growth/sales/new-sales.md

 - Find out as much as you reasonably can about them
 - Have a solid plan for next steps in place

-We have a simple deck (seriously, it's like 5 slides) - ask someone on the Sales team for an invite to our Pitch account so you can create customized versions.
-You should prepare a customized demo for each customer - the PostHog platform is super broad, so it's really easy to spend a bunch of time talking about something our ICP doesn't care about (which will really annoy them).
+We have a simple deck (seriously, it's like 5 slides) - ask someone on the Sales team for an invite to our Pitch account so you can create customized versions with your name etc.

+You should give a relevant and pointed demo - don't just throw everything in, as the customer will get overwhelmed.
+If you don't show what's important first, typically more senior people on the call will become distracted.

+For example, a customer may say "we need to see how our customers our using our platform".
+In this case, a good approach is to go straight to Session Replay, then tie Replay into Analytics, then go from there.

+> Start with what their biggest problem/request is, stay there until they are happy, then move on to point two.
+We don't want to fall into the trap of doing the same demo for each customer regardless of what they say at the beginning.

 Make sure you cover: